Reinforced Inverse Scattering: Reinforcement Learning Framework for Inverse Scattering

 \subsection{Value Network}

-In addition to the policy network, we also build a value network $\gamma_{\theta_v}$ parametrized by trainable parameters $\theta_v$ with a similar structure as in the policy network to approximate the value function of states.
-The value function approximation is required in the evaluation of the advantage function of policy $\pi_\theta$ in \eqref{eqn:af}.
-The value network design is visualized in Figure \ref{value}.
-We use $h_t^v$ to represent the output of the value network after the $t$-th layer.
-At the $t$-th step, an MLP is used to extract features from the current input $I_t=(d_t,u_{t},T+1-t)$.
-Then, the features of $I_t=(d_t,u_{t},T+1-t)$ and the output of GRU in previous step (a hidden state $h_{t-1}^{v}$) are processed by a GRU to generate $h_t^v$.
-The difference between the policy network and the value network is how they process $h_t^v$ to generate useful information.
-The output $h_t^v$ of a GRU in the value network is processed by an MLP to generate a deterministic estimate of the value function $v_{\pi_{\theta_p}}(s)$, instead of a distribution in the policy network.
-The estimated value of a state given by the value network is denoted by $\hat{v}_{\pi_{\theta_p}}(s)$.
+In addition to the policy network, we also build a value network \(\gamma_{\theta_v}\) parameterized by trainable parameters \(\theta_v\), with a similar structure to the policy network, to approximate the value function of states.
+The value function approximation is required for evaluating the advantage function of the policy \(\pi_\theta\) in \eqref{eqn:af}.
+The design of the value network is visualized in Figure \ref{value}.
+We use \(h_t^v\) to represent the output of the value network after the \(t\)-th layer.
+At the \(t\)-th step, an MLP is used to extract features from the current input \(I_t = (d_t, u_t, T + 1 - t)\).
+These features, along with the output of the GRU from the previous step (the hidden state \(h_{t-1}^v\)), are processed by a GRU to generate \(h_t^v\).

+The difference between the policy network and the value network lies in how they process \(h_t^v\) to generate useful information.
+In the value network, the GRU output \(h_t^v\) is processed by an MLP to generate a deterministic estimate of the value function \(v_{\pi_{\theta_p}}(s)\), rather than a distribution as in the policy network.
+The estimated value of a state given by the value network is denoted by \(\hat{v}_{\pi_{\theta_p}}(s)\).

-With the policy network and the value network, we can train the RL model through policy gradient methods.
+With the policy network and the value network, we can train the RL model using policy gradient methods.